flutter/flutter/.github/ISSUE_TEMPLATE/5_performance_speed.md

      and Read Timeline Traces" on this blog post: https://medium.com/flutter/profiling-flutter-applications-using-the-timeline-a1a434964af3#a499
-     Make sure the performance overlay is turned OFF when recording the trace (Pressing ‘P’ on the command line toggles the overlay).
+     Make sure the performance overlay is turned OFF when recording the trace as that may affects the performance of the profile run.
+     (Pressing ‘P’ on the command line toggles the overlay.)
 -->

 <!--